-(In thousands) 2014 2013 2012 Derivative Balance at the Beginning of the Year in AOCI \$ (69) \$(142) \$(256) Net Deferral in AOCI of Derivatives: Net Decrease (Increase) in Fair Value of Derivatives 4 2 (34) Tax Effect (2) 14 2 2 (20) Net Reclassification from AOCI into Earnings: Reclassification from AOCI into Earnings - Interest Expense 103 109 209 Tax Effect (36) (38) (75) 67 71 134 Net Change in Derivatives for the Year 69 73 114 Derivative Balance at the End of the Year in AOCI \$- \$ (69) \$(142)
+(In thousands) 2014 2013

+Derivative Balance at the Beginning of the Year in AOCI \$ (69) \$ (142)

+Net Deferral in AOCI of Derivatives: ,

+Net Decrease (Increase) in Fair Value of Derivatives 4 2

+Tax Effect (2)

+2 2

+Net Reclassification from AOCI into Earnings:

+Reclassification from AOCI into Earnings - Interest Expense 103 109

+Tax Effect (36) (38)

+67 71

+Net Change in Derivatives for the Year 69 73

+Derivative Balance at the End of the Year in AOCI \$ - \$ (69)

-To the extent the interest rate swaps are not perfectly effective in offsetting the change in the value of the payments being hedged; the ineffective portion of these contracts is recognized in earnings immediately as interest expense.
-Ineffectiveness, if any, was not significant for the years ended December 31, 2014, 2013 and 2012.
-The Company classifies the cash flows from hedging transactions in the same category as the cash flows from the respective hedged items.
+To the extent the interest rate swaps were not perfectly effective in offsetting the change in the value of the payments being hedged; the ineffective portion of these contracts was recognized in earnings immediately as interest expense.
+Ineffectiveness, if any, was not significant for the years ended December 31, 2014 and 2013.
+The Company classified the cash flows from hedging transactions in the same category as the cash flows from the respective hedged items.